 When I traveled to Lauterbrunnen, I snaked up from Lake Como, Italy.
 My trip could easily be classified as more of a trek because I had to switch trains a handful of times even though the two spots are only about 150 miles apart.
 All the train-switching made the experience feel more like an adventure, but getting to Lauterbrunnen doesn’t have to be so complicated for you.

-If a train is your method of transportation, regardless of how much money you spend on the ticket, you’ll likely need to change trains at the Interlaken station just a few miles outside of Lauterbrunnen.
+If a train is your method of transportation, regardless of how much money you spend on the ticket, you’ll likely need to change trains at the Interlaken railway station.
+Offering access to the entire Bernese Oberland region, Interlaken is just a few miles outside of Lauterbrunnen.
 Once in Interlaken, it’s a straight shot to the Lauterbrunnen, where the charming heart of Switzerland awaits.

 Where To Stay In Lauterbrunnen